New Found Glory: Style, influences and legacy

 In recent years, the band have been cited for their long lasting influence on contemporary pop-punk music.
 Josh Martin, bassist for band The Wonder Years, has claimed that "Influentially, when you think about the top three pop-punk bands of all time...it's Blink-182, New Found Glory and Green Day.
 At least in my brain, they're on that level eternally."
 In 2009, Alternative Press included Nothing Gold Can Stay in their "Classic Albums of '99" feature.
 Brendan Manley wrote, "Like its title implies, Nothing Gold Can Stay is the sonic transcript of a glorious, fleeting time for NFG - and for pop-punk.
 But just as gold never loses its luster, it's only fitting that 10 years later, Nothing Gold Can Stay still shines".
 Likewise, Jason Heller of The A.V.
 Club reflected how their debut "snuck beneath the radar to become a massive influence on the new millennium's eruption of pop-punk."

+The staff of Consequence ranked the band at number 67 on their list of "The 100 Best Pop Punk Bands" in 2019.